ovh/docs/pages/platform/kubernetes-k8s/installing-wordpress/guide.en-gb.md

 storageclass.storage.k8s.io/csi-cinder-high-speed created
 </code></pre>

-If you have already installed a previous version of Bitnami's Wordpress Helm chart, please follow the following step by step guide.
+If you have already installed a previous version of Bitnami's WordPress Helm chart, please follow the following step by step guide.

 - Delete the concerned Helm Chart